-His perfume bottles are exclusive mostly to boutiques, titanic but quite reasonably priced, and centred around the “body-splash” concept.
-If you really want to grab a perfume bottle for yourself then you have to look very hard in Harrods, because even now the fragrance line is in an expansion-mode, rather than pose as a much-favourite with luxury retail stockists.
+His perfume bottles are exclusive mostly to boutiques, titanic but quite reasonably priced, and centered around the ‘body-splash’ concept.
 Jacobs is quite the activist for gay marriage and equal rights – he once designed a shirt sold only at his stores, asking for gay marriage to be legalized.
 He has been the subject of a documentary film too, based on his collaboration with LV directed by French filmmaker Loïc Prigent in 1997, and went on to win the Chevalier of the Ordre des Arts et des Lettres – it’s only fair and deserving, it’s not everyday an American fashion designer takes the creative helm of a premier French fashion house!
 Post-LV, Jacobs signed up as the creative director for Diet Coke, where he was selected to provide the brand with a much more fun/comic/silly-adventure theme, as opposed to the very brutish and serious image the drink has with all of the constant debate surrounding it for calorific value as a fizzy drink.

 Marc Jacobs is very different from a lot of the fashion society that is prevalent in his hometown – he detests the idea of creating fashion specifically with the idea of dressing any one individual.
 His fashion is very fluid, with their unique sense of identity and most of his clothes come-off whatever inspires him from gossip magazines, such as People or Hello! – something very random but not out of place with society today.